 Ryan Huetter, Review Editor

-Ryan's passion for climbing has taken him around the world, from Yosemite Valley, where he has climbed over 20 different big wall routes, to seven seasons in Patagonia, where he has made many major ascents, including Fitz Roy and first ascents of remote alpine walls.
+Ryan Huetter grew up near the coastal tidewaters of the Puget Sound in Washington State, but has since traded moss and rain for the sunshine and splitter cracks of the Sierra Nevada.
+Since 2006 he has called the Sierra home, finally settling down in the ski town of Mammoth Lakes where he is able to enjoy the unbelievable year-round skiing and climbing the Sierra is known for while working as a full-time mountain guide.
+Ryan's passion for climbing and exploring has taken him around the world, from Yosemite Valley, where he has climbed over 20 different big wall routes, to seven seasons in Patagonia, where he has made many major ascents, including Fitz Roy and first ascents of remote alpine walls.
 But year after year the Sierra Nevada remains Ryan's base and he loves introducing people to the Range of Light.

 Amber King, Review Editor

 After finishing up her B.Sc and B.Ed in 2009, Amber moved to the U.S.A from Canada to spend time in the mountains of the West.
 Drawn in by dreams of climbing perfect cracks, and exploring new areas, she found herself in a few different places - Utah to Colorado to Arizona to Washington.
-Along her journey she discovered trail running as a new found love.
+Along her journey, she discovered trail running as a new found love.
 Completing her first half-marathon, full-marathon, and ultra-marathon within one year, she is learning how to be an endurance athlete.
-She also loves to boat, back country snowboard, and rock climb.
+She also loves to boat, backcountry snowboard, and rock climb.
 When she's not playing in the wilderness, you can find her planning experiential-based school trips as a high school science teacher.

-Brandon Lampley, Review Editor
+Renee McCormack, Review Editor